 First he got $9,605; now Baton Rouge bank robber gets nearly six years

-A Baton Rouge man has been sentenced to nearly six years in federal prison for bank robbery.
+BATON ROUGE - A Baton Rouge man has been sentenced to nearly six years in federal prison for bank robbery.

 The U.S. Attorney's office said Thursday that Floyd C. Hose Jr., 38, admitted to robbing a Cottonport Bank branch in Baton Rouge back in December 2022.
 At the time, Hose took $9,605 after passing a note to a teller that read "Don't do anything stupid or you will get hurt."